 Honcopampa is located at 3,560 meters above sea level at the foot of the Akilpo Valley, province of Carhuaz, in the Cordillera Blanca.
 This is an archeological site covering about 12 hectares with an architectural complex composed of plazas, terraces, and multiple structures known as Chullpas.
 Honcopampa is also only one kilometer from the Yurak Yaku waterfall, which can be reached by foot in only 20 or 30 minutes.
 The route to the waterfall passes through forests composed of quenuales, which are fascinating trees native to this region.
 The nearby village of Honcopampa does presentations of hand-woven crafts for visitors.

 9. Punta Olímpica – Chacas

-This is a newer tour that has been getting more and more attention and deservedly so.
+This is a newer one-day tour from Huaraz that has been getting more and more attention and deservedly so.
 The Punta Olímpica Tunnel (4,736 meters above sea level) is 1386 meters long and is considered the highest vehicular tunnel of its type in the world.
 This paved road passes through the Callejón de Huaylas and the Zona de los Conchucos sub-regions and offers amazing views of the icy peaks and lakes of both the Ulta and Putaca valleys.
 This is a tour that includes both up-close views of glaciated peaks and a visit to one of the most attractive and charming towns in the Peruvian Andes.
 The arrival of the religious congregation of Don Bosco has profoundly changed the face of Chacas by giving talented young people the opportunity to develop their artistic talents.
 Chacas in now wildly known as a producer world-class carpentry, stone carving, glasswork, and much more.

 10. The city of Huaraz